kencx/homelab/provision/README.md

-## Command Center
+## Command

-`provision/cmd` provisions the Command Center and helper hosts which have the following functions:
+`provision/cmd` provisions a command environment which have the following
+functions:
 - Deployment and provisioning of other hosts with CI/CD
 - Base image templating pipeline
 - Hosts global management applications including Portainer, Gitea etc.